A Window to the Brain

 Neuro-ophthalmologists undergo extensive training to develop the necessary skillset to evaluate patients from neurological, ophthalmic, and medical perspectives.
 Board-certified neuro-ophthalmologist Moe “Harry” Hein Aung, MD, PhD, in UT Health Austin’s Mitchel and Shannon Wong Eye Institute, is one of very few neuro-ophthalmologists in Central Texas.

 Dr. Aung is a part of the Mitchel and Shannon Wong Eye Institute care team, which includes fellowship-trained ophthalmologists with expertise across a variety of subspecialties.
-The Mitchel and Shannon Wong Eye Institute care team will also interface with clinicians across other UT Health Austin practices, such as neurologists who are a part of UT Health Austin’s Mulva Clinic for the Neurosciences care team and social workers who are a part of UT Health Austin’s Integrated Behavioral Health care team, to provide comprehensive whole-patient care.
+The Mitchel and Shannon Wong Eye Institute care team will also interface with clinicians across other UT Health Austin practices, such as neurologists who are a part of UT Health Austin’s Mulva Clinic for the Neurosciences care team and health social workers who are a part of UT Health Austin’s Health Social Work care team, to provide comprehensive whole-patient care.

 As an ophthalmologist, Dr. Aung is trained to conduct comprehensive eye examinations.
 As a neurologist, he has an expert understanding of the brain as well as the complex systemic diseases and conditions that can impact the central nervous system and cause vision loss or issues with the muscles that control eye movement.